-Because of its continuing needs, NNSA has a special interest in encouraging development of the next generation of leaders in the following fields via the DOE NNSA LRGF program:
+Because of its continuing needs, NNSA seeks candidates who demonstrate the skills and potential to form the next generation of leaders in the following fields via the DOE NNSA LRGF program:

-Solving critical science and engineering problems to enhance national and global security involves cutting edge research and the application of those research results coupled with technological innovation across a range of disciplines to create new capability and systems.
-This area focuses on applying pulsed power and accelerator technology (the storage and rapid delivery of large amounts of electrical energy) to produce relevant environments.
+Solving critical science and engineering problems to enhance national and global security involves cutting-edge research and the application of the resulting knowledge, coupled with technological innovation across a range of disciplines to create new capabilities and systems.
+This area focuses on applying pulsed-power and accelerator technology (the storage and rapid delivery of large amounts of electrical energy) to produce relevant environments.

-- Pulsed Power Technology: NNSA applies pulsed power technology across a range of science and engineering disciplines including complex hydrodynamics, material properties, atomic and plasma physics, and radiation and high energy density physics.
-Pulsed-power systems deliver megajoules of electrical energy in microsecond or nanosecond time scales, delivering terawatt powers and multi-megampere currents.
-NNSA develops superpower facilities such as Z at Sandia National Laboratories – facilities whose output equals or exceeds the total instantaneous electric-utility capacity of the globe – as “engines of discovery” that generate unprecedented states of matter in the laboratory for fusion technology and to address national and global security concerns.
-Research in pulsed power spans topics in traditional capacitive energy storage, switching, power conditioning and pulse shaping using capacitor banks, pulse lines and current-multiplying transformer technologies, magnetic compression, magnetic insulation, high-voltage breakdown, advanced static and dynamic electromagnetics, and industrial engineering applied to modular systems and may extend to inductive energy storage and some rotating machinery.
-Developing, modeling, and improving the performance and capability of these systems requires multi-disciplinary efforts in electrical engineering, plasma physics, mechanical engineering, high voltage electrical breakdown, and other fields.
+- Pulsed Power Technology: NNSA applies pulsed-power technology across a range of science and engineering disciplines, including complex hydrodynamics, material properties, atomic and plasma physics, and radiation and high energy density physics.
+Pulsed-power systems deliver megajoules of electrical energy on microsecond or nanosecond time scales, carrying terawatt powers and multi-megampere currents.
+NNSA develops superpower facilities such as Sandia National Laboratories’ Z – devices whose output equals or exceeds the total instantaneous electric-utility capacity of the globe – as engines of discovery.
+They produce unprecedented states of matter in the laboratory for fusion technology and to address national and global security concerns.
+Pulsed-power research includes topics in traditional capacitive energy storage; switching; power conditioning and pulse shaping using capacitor banks; pulse lines and current-multiplying transformer technologies; magnetic compression; magnetic insulation; high-voltage breakdown; advanced static and dynamic electromagnetics; and industrial engineering applied to modular systems.
+Research also may extend to inductive energy storage and some rotating machinery.
+Developing, modeling and improving the performance and capability of these systems requires multi-disciplinary efforts in electrical engineering, plasma physics, mechanical engineering, high-voltage electrical breakdown and other fields.

-Detailed understanding of the atomic physics of complex ions and of their interaction with radiation enhances our understanding of the evolution of complicated plasmas in both stellar objects and laboratory plasmas.
-The DOE NNSA LRGF seeks candidates interested in exploring both theoretical modeling and spectroscopic measurements of atoms, in both local thermodynamic equilibrium (LTE) and non-local thermodynamic equilibrium (NLTE) conditions.
+Detailed understanding of the atomic physics of complex ions and of their interaction with radiation helps us grasp how complicated plasmas evolve in both stellar objects and laboratory experiments.
+The DOE NNSA LRGF seeks candidates interested in exploring both theoretical modeling and spectroscopic measurements of atoms in both local thermodynamic equilibrium (LTE) and non-local thermodynamic equilibrium (NLTE) conditions.

-- Local Thermodynamic Equilibrium: For LTE studies, in which system populations can be described with statistics, researchers model the system with exascale computing capabilities by writing new opacity codes with much more detailed atomic energy levels and physics.
-These codes are used to solve outstanding questions in astrophysics, such as radiation transport in the sun and the iron opacity problem.
-The latter refers to the result of recent experiments (“A higher-than-predicted measurement of iron opacity at solar interior temperatures,” J.E.
-Bailey, et. al., Nature 56, Vol. 517, January 2015) at the Sandia Z machine that measure an iron opacity that can explain radiation transport in the sun but is completely outside the scope of the best current opacity models.
+- Local Thermodynamic Equilibrium: For LTE studies, in which statistics can describe system populations, researchers write new opacity codes with highly detailed atomic energy levels and physics to model systems on exascale computers.
+They use these codes to solve outstanding questions in astrophysics, such as radiation transport in the sun and the iron opacity problem.
+The latter refers to results of recent experiments (“A higher-than-predicted measurement of iron opacity at solar interior temperatures,” J.E.
+Bailey, et. al., Nature 56, Vol. 517, January 2015) at the Sandia Z machine that measured an iron opacity that can explain radiation transport in the sun but is completely outside the scope of the best models.

-- Non-Local Thermodynamic Equilibrium: For NLTE studies, system populations and resulting X-ray spectra are studied by solving rate equations between millions of levels.
-Accurate NLTE physics is crucial to developing predictive models of laboratory plasmas such as those dominating laser-to-X-ray conversion at the entrance hole in ICF hohlraums.
+- Non-Local Thermodynamic Equilibrium: NLTE research solves rate equations between millions of levels to study system populations and the resulting X-ray spectra.
+Accurate NLTE physics is crucial to developing predictive models of laboratory plasmas such as those dominating laser-to-X-ray conversion at the entrance hole in inertial confinement fusion hohlraums.
 High-quality experimental data across a spectrum of plasma conditions informs in-line models in radiation-hydrodynamic codes.
-New analysis techniques involving genetic algorithms and other sophisticated methods are being applied to benchmark the atomic physics codes to this data.
+Research is applying new analysis techniques involving genetic algorithms and other sophisticated methods to benchmark atomic physics codes to this data.

-- Nuclear Astrophysics: Nuclear astrophysics focuses on the physics in systems ranging from the interior of stars to the formation of shocks at the edges of forming galaxies.
-Nuclear astrophysics encompasses a wide range of multi-physics topics including radiation hydrodynamics, shock physics, and nucleosynthesis, at scales from stellar to laboratory systems.
+- Nuclear Astrophysics: Nuclear astrophysics focuses on the physics in systems ranging from the interiors of stars to the formation of shocks at the edges of forming galaxies.
+It encompasses a range of multi-physics topics, including radiation hydrodynamics, shock physics and nucleosynthesis, at scales from stars to laboratory systems.

-- Laser-Plasma Interactions: A detailed understanding of the propagation of high-energy laser pulses in plasmas is essential to advance developments in inertial confinement fusion, laser-driven acceleration of relativistic charged particles, generation of neutrons, electrons and positrons, coherent and incoherent high-energy photon generation, and in advanced schemes of laser temporal compression and amplification.
+- Laser-Plasma Interactions: A detailed understanding of how high-energy laser pulses propagate in plasmas is essential to advance developments in inertial confinement fusion; laser-driven acceleration of relativistic charged particles; generation of neutrons, electrons and positrons; coherent and incoherent high-energy photon generation; and laser temporal compression and amplification schemes.

-- Dynamics of Materials: Material properties in extreme conditions of pressure and temperature (0.1 to multi-Mbar, and room temperature to many tens of eV) are of critical importance for numerous scientific applications including shock physics, geoscience, astrophysics, inertial fusion, and national security applications.
-Experiments and simulations of phase transitions (solid-solid, solid-liquid), material structure, density, equation of state, constitutive and other properties are of interest.
+- Dynamic Materials: Material properties in extreme conditions of pressure and temperature (0.1 to multi-Mbar and room temperature to many tens of eV) are critically important for numerous scientific applications, including shock physics, geoscience, astrophysics, inertial fusion and national security.
+Experiments and simulations involving phase transitions (solid-solid, solid-liquid), material structure, density, equation of state, constitutive and other properties are of interest.

-The DOE NNSA LRGF program's primary objective is to encourage the training of scientists by providing financial support to talented students whose study and research is accompanied by practical work experience at one or more of the following DOE NNSA facilities: Lawrence Livermore National Laboratory, Los Alamos National Laboratory or Sandia National Laboratories (New Mexico), or at the Nevada National Security Site.
+To meet its primary objective of encouraging the training of scientists, the DOE NNSA LRGF program provides financial support to talented students who accompany their study and research with practical work experience at one or more of the following DOE NNSA facilities: Lawrence Livermore National Laboratory, Los Alamos National Laboratory, Sandia National Laboratories (New Mexico) or the Nevada National Security Site.